Travel.State.Gov > International Parental Child Abduction > Country Information > Norway International Parental Child Abduction Information

 Outside the United States or Canada: 1-202-501-4444

-Norway's Adoption Authority
+Norway’s Central Authority

-Ministry of Children and Equality
+Royal Ministry of Justice and Public Security

 To initiate a Hague case for return of, or access to, a child in Norway, the USCA encourages a parent or legal guardian to review the eligibility criteria and instructions for completing the Hague application form located at the Department of State's website and contact the Department of State for assistance prior to initiating the Hague process directly with the NCA.
 The USCA is available to answer questions about the Hague application process, to forward a completed application to the NCA, and to subsequently monitor its progress through the foreign administrative and legal processes.